robocomp/webots-bridge/README.md

 This project aims to build middleware that facilitates communication and integration between the Webots robotics simulator and the Robocomp framework.

 ## Webots Robot Configuration
-For the middleware to effectively communicate with the robot in Webots, it's essential to configure the robot's controller to \<extern>.
+For the component to effectively communicate with the robot in Webots, it's essential to configure the robot's controller to \<extern> in your Webots scene.
 This ensures that the robot's behavior is externally controlled by a program outside Webots, in this case, our middleware.

 ### Steps to Configure Robot in Webots
 **Open your Webots world file:** This is typically a .wbt file where your robot and environment are defined.

 **Select your robot node:** In the scene tree (usually on the left side of the Webots interface), find and select your robot node.

-**Modify the controller field:** In the robot's properties (usually on the right side of the Webots interface), find the controller field.
+**Modify the controller field:** In the robot's properties (usually on the right side of the Webots interface), find the **controller** field.
 Change its value to \<extern>.

 **Save the world file:** Ensure you save the .wbt file after making this change.